microsoft/vscode-docs/docs/remote/create-dev-container.md

 ### Full configuration edit loop

 Editing your container configuration is easy.
-Since rebuilding a container will "reset" the container to its starting contents (with the exception of your local source code), VS Code does not automatically rebuild if you edit a container configuration file (`devcontainer.json`, `Dockerfile`, and `docker-compose.yml`, which we'll get to next).
+Since rebuilding a container will "reset" the container to its starting contents (with the exception of your local source code), VS Code does not automatically rebuild if you edit a container configuration file (`devcontainer.json`, `Dockerfile`, and `docker-compose.yml`).
 Instead, there are several commands that can be used to make editing your configuration easier.

 Here is the typical edit loop using these commands: